dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated with the values from {{fig-cbor-trl-params}} in {{trl-registry-parameters}}.
+This registry has been initially populated by the values in {{trl-registry-parameters}}.
+The Reference column for all of these entries refers to this document.

+## ACE Token Revocation List Errors {#iana-token-revocation-list-errors}

+This specification establishes the "ACE Token Revocation List Errors" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

+The columns of this registry are:

+* Value: The value to be used to identify the error.
+The value MUST be unique.
+The value can be a positive integer or a negative integer.
+Integer values between 0 and 255 are designated as Standards Track Document required.
+Integer values from 256 to 65535 are designated as Specification Required.
+Integer values greater than 65535 are designated as expert review.
+Integer values less than -65536 are marked as private use.

+* Description: This field contains a brief description of the error.

+* Reference: This field contains a pointer to the public specification defining the error, if one exists.

+This registry has been initially populated by the values in {{error-types}}.
+The Reference column for all of these entries refers to this document.

 ## Expert Review Instructions {#review}

-The IANA registry established in this document is defined as expert review.
+The IANA registries established in this document is defined as expert review.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points: